mweidner037/sparse-array-rled/README.md

 arr.hasGet(1); // [true, "c"]
 arr.hasGet(0); // [false, undefined]

-// Length behaves like for Array: by default it is the last present index + 1,
+// Length is the last present index + 1 (or 0 if empty).
-// but you can increase it (creating holes) or decrease it (deleting values/holes). console.log(arr.length); // Prints 5
+console.log(arr.length); // Prints 5
+// Note: All methods accept index arguments `>= this.length`, acting as if
+// the array ends with infinitely many holes.
 ```

 Queries that only consider present values: